Arizona Medicaid is known as Arizona Health Care Cost Containment System (AHCCCS), which covers over 1.7 million people.

 AHCCCS covers a range of evidence-based approaches to substance abuse treatment.

-If you or a loved one need affordable rehab in Arizona and qualify for Medicaid, there are many options available.
+If you or a loved one need affordable addiction treatment in Arizona and qualify for Medicaid, there are many options available.

 Some of the addiction services covered by AHCCCS include: